segmentio/action-destinations/README.md

 - `settings` - The global destination settings.
 - `auth` - The data needed in OAuth requests.
 This is useful if fetching an updated OAuth `access_token` using a `refresh_token`.
 The `refresh_token` is available in `auth.refreshToken`.
 - `features` - The features available in the request based on either customer workspaceID or sourceID.
 Features can only be enabled and/or used by internal Twilio/Segment employees.
 Features cannot be used for Partner builds.
+- `statsContext` - An object, containing a `statsClient` and `tags`.
+Stats can only be used by internal Twilio/Segment employees.
+Stats cannot be used for Partner builds.

 A basic example: